Smart Bank Account Management: Tips for Organizing Multiple Accounts

 - Goal-based savings: Dedicated accounts for specific goals like a down payment or vacation fund

-The most effective way to manage multiple accounts is to assign each one a clear purpose.
-This creates a mental model that makes it easy to know where money should go and where it should come from.
+The thing that actually makes multi-account life manageable is assigning each account a clear purpose.
+When every account has a job, you instinctively know where money should go and where it should come from.

 The Income Account